George Soros, the billionaire investor, was auction bait Saturday night.

 Henry Kravis had dropped her off in front of the restaurant before parking the car.
 On her way in, she said they had recently celebrated a grandson’s sixth birthday and had dinner with the artist Cindy Sherman.

-Earlier in the day, Tom Tuft of Lazard Ltd. (LAZ) stopped in at the Starbucks down the street before a golf game.
+Earlier in the day, Tom Tuft of Lazard Ltd. (LAZ:US) stopped in at the Starbucks down the street before a golf game.

 Bridgehampton’s literary hot spot is located between Pierre’s and Starbucks, at the public library.
 Journalist and author Kati Marton, widow of statesman Richard Holbrooke, will be there Aug.
 17 to speak about her new book, “Paris: A Love Story.”